 While I have learned a ton while traveling and working in the US.
-There are however, a few things that I wish I knew previously.
+There are, however, a few things that I wish I knew previously.

-You may find that many hospitals want to see US nursing experience.
+You may find that many hospitals want to see the US nursing experience.
 Many times they will overlook your Canadian experience or previously completed travel contracts.
 Don’t give up.
 It may mean you need to take a contract somewhere other than your dream location to start with.